sfnewzgirl/email-picker-rails/README.md

 ## Objective

-Create a Ruby on Rails app that allows a user to change their emails preferences and use a token model for user credentials.
+Create a Ruby on Rails app that allows a user to change their emails preferences while using a token model for user credentials.

 #### A note about scope

-The scope of this project is limited to a user's ability to change their email preferences after a user and corresponding token have been confirmed.
+The scope of this project is limited to the necessary route, controller and views to allow a user to change their email preferences after the user and corresponding token have been confirmed.

 #### A note about pretty urls

 In the interest of the exercise and timeline I did not choose to use pretty urls though I would in a larger, production level app.

-#### A note about unique nonces

-timeing issue because lookg up and save are separate but good first step

 ## Terminal Testing